Here's what we'll cover

 Personalized care leads to better outcomes.

-Are New GLP-1 Receptor Agonists Being Developed
+Are New GLP-1 Receptor Agonists Being Developed?

 Yes.
 Research continues to expand this medication class.